Teseife/PI-Guys/README.md

 ## Objective

-The objective of this project is to optimize the YOLO detection process to achieve near real-time rendering and object detection on compact, low-power devices such as a Raspberry Pi.
-By leveraging a Coral TPU Accelerator and a webcam, this project aims to create an efficient pipeline that maximizes the Raspberry Pi’s capabilities.
-The ultimate goal is to balance speed and accuracy, enabling seamless detection and tracking of objects in live video feeds while operating on resource-constrained hardware.
+The objective of this project is to deploy a YOLOv5 model on a compact and resource-constrained device like a Raspberry Pi.
+This project involves training a custom YOLOv5 model on a dataset tailored for specific object detection tasks, integrating the model into the YOLOv5 framework, and optimizing it for inference on the Raspberry Pi.
+By leveraging custom data and fine-tuning the model, the goal is to achieve efficient and accurate real-time object detection on a portable, small-scale device.

 ## Overview